0xbitcoin/tokenpool/README.md

 6. Search, better interface on mobile  [done]
 7. disconnect all miners when pool is on standby, API will say pool is in standby  (show on pool page)

-8. Ditch MintForwarder,  make batchpayments piece optional  via config (for farmer pools)
+8. Make batchpayments piece optional  via config (for farmer pools) [done]

 9. show payment tokens and their approval to the payments contract - on pool overview , make it easy for pool owner to approve tokens to it (dapp button)
 10. fix hashrate chart
-11. display many stats on overview like gas prices
+11. display many stats on overview like gas prices  [done]
-12. implement suspension and overriding it using the poolconfig
+12. implement suspension and overriding it using the poolconfig  [done]

 https://mintpond.com/b/prop-vs-pplns-vs-pps-mining-pool-reward-systems